 The Crusades against the Persian Empire were supposed to have ended in 1487 but the USA have conducted their own Crusades there since WW2.
 They supported the Shah of Iran who was then overthrown in the 1979 revolution; then they supported Iraq in the Iraq-Iran war.
 Then they subsequently invaded Iraq, twice in 1990 and 2003.
 The United States was getting involved in many conflicts that were simply part of thousands of years of Persian tribal history.
 A friend of my enemy is my enemy.
 The USA made enemies.

 I do not really think this is a religious war of Muslim against Christian.
 Those are just the uniforms adopted; the belief in afterlife that is necessary to persuade soldiers to face their deaths.
 This seems to me to be about people who seek revenge when they are hurt.
-That is what has caused the tribal conflicts in the middle east in the first place over tens of thousands of years.
+That is what has caused the tribal conflicts in the middle east in the first place tens thousand years.
 But with the USA and other western nations getting involved for their own commercial reasons, those regional tribal conflicts are now global.

 As an unknown Afghan Taliban prisoner is reported as saying, ‘you have the watches, we have the time.’
 And it looks like the USA’s time as the #1 global superpower is nearly over.
 The tough talking Donald Trump is saying: “Close the gates, build the walls.”

 And so, if Trump closes the gates and builds the walls another global empire ambition will collapse as finally FORT USA becomes a reality TV show and we watch the season’s finale: The Hutts being driven out by the primitive, but valiant, Earthling cave-dwellers.
-Then USA will just sit at the United Nations table alongside Russia, England, Germany and Italy, other nations that once aspired to rule the world.
+Then USA will just sit at the United Nations table alongside Spain, Portugal, England and Germany, other nations that once aspired to rule the world.
 But that may suit Donald Trump personally.
 He is first and foremost a businessman who is not, as far as I know, dependant on the military arms industry for his business.
 He invests in bricks and mortar not hi-tech.
 He possibly thinks that the tax money that goes into military activity could be far better invested in areas that are closer to his wallet.
 Who knows?

 But while Donald Trumpets on about shutting out the Muslims, Persia’s most politically stable nation, Iran, having already agreed major security arrangement with Russia, is signing a major trade deal with China.
 A friend of my friend is my friend.